 Article published on 19 July 2016

-The funding for these facilities for Knowsley came through Public Health as they were keen to invest in free and accessible facilities to help tackle some troubling statistics, these were:
+The funding for these facilities for Knowsley came through Public Health.
+This is because they are keen to invest in free, accessible facilities to help tackle some troubling statistics, these were:

 • In 2013 23% of deaths in the borough were down to cardiovascular disease